Argos (satellite system)

 Argos is a global satellite-based system that collects, processes, and disseminates (spreads, distributes) environmental data from fixed and mobile platforms around the world.
 The worldwide tracking and environmental monitoring system is the results from Franco-American cooperation.
-In addition to satellite data collection, the main feature of the Argos system is its to ability to geographically locate the data source from any location on Earth using the Doppler effect; which refers to the apparent change in the wavelength due to relative motion between its source and observer.
-Argos is operated by CLS/Argos, based in Toulouse, France, and its United States subsidiary, CLS America.
+In addition to satellite data collection, the main feature of the Argos system is its ability to geographically locate the data source from any location on Earth using the Doppler effect; which refers to the apparent change in the wavelength due to relative motion between its source and observer.
+Argos is operated by CLS, based in Toulouse, France, and its United States subsidiary, Woods Hole Group.

 History and utilization

 Argos was established in 1978 and has provided data to environmental research and protection groups.
 It is a component of many global research programs including the Tropical Ocean-Global Atmosphere program (TOGA), Tagging of Pacific Pelagics (TOPP), World Ocean Circulation Experiment (WOCE) and, Argo.
 There are 22,000 active transmitters (8,000 of which are used in animal tracking) in over 100 countries.

 Since the late 1980s, Argos transmitters have been deployed on a large number of marine mammals and sea turtles, and it is used for tracking long-distance movements of both coastal and oceanic species.

 Argos was developed under a Memorandum of Understanding (MOU) between the Centre National d'Études Spatiales (CNES, France), the National Aeronautics and Space Administration (NASA, United States) and the National Oceanic and Atmospheric Administration (NOAA, United States).

 The system utilizes both ground and satellite-based resources to accomplish its mission.
 These include: